 - How are dashboards providing users an in-depth understanding of their data without overwhelming them?

-10 Tips to Increase the Usability of your Dashboards
+Ten Tips to Increase the Usability of Your Dashboards

-This white paper discusses 10 practical tips that are guaranteed to increase the usability of reports and dashboards:
+This white paper discusses 10 practical tips that are guaranteed to increase the usability of reports and dashboards.
+We look at how to:

 Charts to Communicate the Financial Data Story